zhulabgroup/batchplanet/README.md

 ## Example Workflow

 For a complete example of the package in action, see **vignettes/vignette.Rmd**.
 This document demonstrates steps in downloading PlanetScope data and processing time series using a subset of NEON site data.

 ***

-## Future Directions

-* **Generalization:** Enable users to calculate custom indices and process non-vegetation data by specifying custom grouping variables.
-* **Cloud Integration:** Explore integration with cloud platforms like Google Earth Engine for scalable processing.
-* **HPC Optimization:** Provide guidelines for running the package efficiently in high-performance computing environments.

-***

-## Acknowledgments

-Developed by **Yiluan Song** (lead author) with contributions from Ken Reid and collaborators. 🙌

-***